 Required credentials

-- Generate from: Admin Center → Apps and integrations → APIs → Zendesk API
+Generate a token in Admin Center → Apps and integrations → APIs → Zendesk API.

 After connecting Zendesk, your assistant can: